|Major Groups > Gilled Mushrooms > Dark-Spored > Gymnopilus > Gymnopilus junonius|

 Gymnopilus spectabilis is a synonym.

-Thanks to Naomi Clarke for collecting, documenting, and preserving a collection of Gymnopilus junonius for study; her collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Naomi Clarke and Willie Wilson for collecting, documenting, and preserving a collection of Gymnopilus junonius for study; their collection is deposited in The Herbarium of Michael Kuo.

 Ecology: Saprobic on the rotting wood of hardwoods and conifers; usually growing in clusters; summer and fall (fall through spring on the West Coast); widely distributed in North America.
 The illustrated and described collections are from California, Oregon, and Québec.